alexdlaird/finicity-client/README.md

 A Finicity Client in Java for communicating with the [Finicity API](https://developer.finicity.com/admin/docs).

-This client is currently usable, but the first fully-functional, stable release is still in development.
-You can, however, clone the source and build it yourself.
-The `master` branch is pseudo-stable, and when an official release is made available on Maven, we'll update this `README`.

 ## Install It

 Finicity Client is available on Maven Central, so it's as easy as including it as a depenendency in your build